bryanlepez/cse15l-lab-report1/lab-report-1.md

 ![Image](firstcode.png)

 You have now remotely connected to the server!
-In the next step you will learn some commands to type in to the terminal to nteract with the server.
+In the next step you will learn some commands to type in to the terminal to interact with the server.
+Make sure to ask questions if necessary and document what you are doing.

 **Personal Experience**
 * I did not have to do the step that involved installing **Git** and changing the terminal within VScode as I am on MAC and it didn't require me to do it.
 * I had trouble with the passsword portion of this step because I was confused as to why nothing was showing up in the terminal when I typed.
 I had to get this cleared up with a tutor.
 * I also had trouble with the password portion because I kept getting it wrong and had to go back in the lab steps and reset my password once again.
 * Other than that I was able to successfully connect to the server.

+## Running Commands in the Terminal After Successful Remote Connection
+We will now run some commands in the terminal that will run on the server that we conected to.
+We will be able to access the information that is stored in the server.
+We will use this to practice our commands.